 Blackheads can be a confidence-squasher, but how do you remove them?
 Attempt self-extraction?
 Are over-the-counter products an option?
 When dealing with blackheads, it’s a good idea to learn about the top causes of blackheads and the best ways to remove them.

 Blackheads pop up on your face when your pores and hair follicles become clogged with material like oil, dirt, and dead skin.
 Blackheads often look like grey or black dots in your pores, so they can lead to dull skin and a lackluster complexion.
 Unlike whiteheads, blackheads don’t close over, which is why blackheads are also called open comedones.
-Since blackheads are open pores, the buildup inside gets exposed to oxygen, which causes it to go through a reaction called oxidation.
+Since blackheads are open pores, the buildup inside your pores gets exposed to oxygen, which causes it to go through a reaction called oxidation.
 This reaction is what gives blackheads their dark color.

 There are many different ways to remove blackheads, but some of them aren’t the best for your skin.
 For example, when you try to self-extract your blackheads by squeezing them with your fingers, you can end up pushing the clogged debris deeper into the pore.
 This can release more bacteria into your pores that can lead to even more blackheads, breakouts, and possibly scarring.

 Pore strips are the easiest method as they can instantly remove blackheads from your skin.
 Compared to other removal methods, pore strips are an easy blackhead remover that you can do in the comfort of your own home.
 Skincare experts will agree that this is a much safer way to remove blackheads than using your fingers to try and extract them.
 The good news is that pore strips are available over the counter.